 Interestingly, basic home design plans can also be customized to a certain degree to fit your goals for your new homes.
 Be warned however, the more changes you make to the plans, the more you’ll increase your costs.

-To help you pick the right plan for you and how to save money, I’ve outlined several things you should keep in mind, to save you money.
+To help you pick the right plan for you and how to save money, I’ve outlined several things you should keep in mind.

 Before we get into tips for choosing plans, I want to make a quick note about pre-fabricated homes.

-There are plenty of companies across the country that are making great homes in factories and shipping them to the site for varying degrees of assembly.
+There are plenty of companies across the country that are making great homes in factories.
+And they ship them to the site for varying degrees of assembly.

 Some are shipped on a flat-bed truck and assembled using a crane on your site.
 Others are shipped in panels and there is a bit more work for you to do on-site.

-All of these options are great ways to save money in any of the NC and SC best places to live over traditional stick built homes, and many of the floor plans are customizable as well.
+All of these options are great ways to save money in any of the NC and SC best places to live over traditional stick built homes.
+And many of the floor plans are customizable as well.

 First, you’ll have to consider your budget.
 And of course the prices of land on your short list of NC and SC best places.
 This is very important in choosing the size of your lot, and the size of your home itself.

 When thinking about your budget, make sure to include the finishes you’ll want inside your home.

 Carpets, wall coverings, furniture, light fixtures, appliances, and bathroom fixtures should all be factored in.
 In this stage, I find that opting for a smaller home can make a huge difference inside your home.

-In my opinion, it’s better to have a comfortable interior designed with all the things I want, than to have a cavernous home devoid of any custom finishes.
+In my opinion, it’s better to have a comfortable interior designed with all the things I want.
+Rather than to have a cavernous home devoid of any custom finishes.